Vajram-And-RaviVajram-And-Ravi

 • Parliamentary system

-• Principles (or essence) underlying fundamental rights
+• Principles underlying Fundamental Rights

-What is the significance of the Basic Structure Doctrine?
+Significance of the Basic Structure Doctrine

 • Promotes Constitutional Ideals: Basic Structure Seeks to preserve constitutional principles and Basic ideals envisioned by the founding fathers.